Data-Driven Resilience Assessment against Sparse Sensor Attacks: Data-Driven Sparse Observability Index from Attack-free Data

 \section{Data-Driven Sparse Observability Index from Attack-free Data}

-In this section, we assume that the attack-free data $ (X,\widetilde Y) $ are given.
-We first derive a necessary and sufficient condition for the data informativity for $ \rho $-sparse observability.
-Using the condition, we then provide an algorithm to compute $\rho^{\max}$.
-Additionally, we describe the computational complexity of determining $\rho^{\max}$ and provide a polynomial-time algorithm for computing it.
+In this section, we deal with the case where the attack-free data $ (X,\widetilde Y) $ are available.
+We first derive a necessary and sufficient condition for the data informativity for $ \varrho $-sparse observability.
+Using the condition, we then provide an algorithm to compute $\varrho^{\max}$ and discuss computational complexity.
+We also provide a polynomial-time algorithm under an additional spectral condition.